mdeguzis/documents/systems-engineer/encyclopedia.md

   * GRANT - gives user's access privileges to database
   * REVOKE - withdraw access privileges given with the GRANT command

+## RDD

+Spark’s primary core abstraction is called a **Resilient Distributed Dataset** or RDD.
+It is a distributed collection of elements that is parallelized across the cluster.
+In other words, a RDD is an immutable collection of objects that is partitioned and distributed across multiple physical nodes of a YARN cluster and that can be operated in parallel.

 ## TCL

 Transaction Control (TCL) statements are used to manage the changes made by DML statements.
 It allows statements to be grouped together into logical transactions.